ChibiOS/ChibiOS/readme.txt

 *** Next ***
 - NEW: Improved RT and NIL test suite to report version numbers and configuration settings.
+- NEW: Added a test suite generator tool written in FTL.
 - NEW: Added a multi-target demo applications for PAL, SPI and USB-CDC showcasing how to manage a project with multiple target boards/devices and handle portability issues.